nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/DRF_INSTALLS.md

 pipenv install django autopep8 pylint djangorestframework django-cors-headers pylint-django
 ```

 Then you can create your very first Django project with the following command.
-Make sure you are in the `~/workspace/python/levelup-server` directory.
-Don't forget the `.` at the end of the command
+Make sure you are in the `~/workspace/levelup-server` directory by running `pwd`.

+**Don't forget the `.` at the end of the command**

 ```sh
 # DON'T FORGET THE DOT